Share this link via

 One of the best Japanese Kanji dictionary.

-Rise - To go up or increase in level.
+To rise - To go up high.

 それで下らない神経を昂奮させてしまったんです」と先生がまたいった。